Skip to main content

 dotnet new --install NextDesign.Extension.ProjectTemplates

-There are several ways to package Next Design extensions, but the simplest is using Visual Studio and the command line tool NDExt.
-This section explains how to configure using Visual Studio in the following order.
+There are several ways to create a Next Design extension package, but the simplest method is to use Visual Studio and the command line tool NDExt.
+Here, we will explain how to set it up using Visual Studio in the following order.

 1. Create an extension project in Visual Studio.

-2. Set the package information in the Visual Studio project settings dialog.
+2. Set package information in the Visual Studio project settings dialog.

-In the case of Visual Studio 2022, the dialog looks like the following.
+For Visual Studio 2022, the dialog looks like this.

 Package IDA unique name that distinguishes the package.
-For example, "MyCompany.SomePackage".
-Please use only letters, . and numbers.
-This corresponds to ① in the figure below.
+Specify it as "MyCompany.SomePackage".
+Use only letters, ., and numbers.
+It corresponds to ① in the figure below.

-Package versionUsed as the version to identify the package.
-It will be something like “1.0.0”.
-This corresponds to ③ in the figure below.
+Package versionUsed as a version to identify the package.
+For example, “1.0.0”.
+It corresponds to ③ in the figure below.

-CreatorInformation about the package creator.
-Please enter your company name etc.
+CreatorInformation about the creator of the package.
+Please enter the company name, etc.

-DescriptionUsed for the package title and description.
+DescriptionUsed for the title and description of the package.
 It can be any string.
-Only the first line is used for the package title, while the full text is used for the package description.
-This corresponds to ② and ⑤ in the figure below.
+Only the first line is used for the title of the package, whereas the entire text is used for the description of the package.
+It corresponds to ② and ⑤ in the figure below.

-Project URLURL of the site related to the package.
-This corresponds to ④ in the figure below.
+Project URLThis is the URL of the site related to the package.
+It corresponds to ④ in the figure below.

-• Make sure the package ID is unique across all packages.
-Also, please do not use Japanese names as they will result in an error.
+• Make sure that the package ID is unique for all packages.
+Also, do not use Japanese names as they will cause an error.

-• The description property is used as the package title and package description.
+• The description property is used as the title and description of the package.

-• If you want to publish a new version, please update the package version.
-If it was created with "1.0.0", update it to a larger number like "1.0.1".
+• If you want to publish a new version, update the package version.
+If you created it with "1.0.0", update it to a larger number such as "1.0.1".

-• If the version number format is not x.x.x (x is any number), you cannot disable it from Next Design after installation.
+• If the version number format is not x.x.x (x is any number), it cannot be disabled from Next Design after installation.

-Use NDExt to build the package.
-When you run the following command on the command line, it searches for all extension projects (csproj) under the execution directory, builds them, and packages them.
+If you run the following command on the command line, it will search for all extension projects (csproj) in the execution directory and build and package them.

 C:\MyProjects\NdExt1\NdExt1> ndext pack

-• If the ndext pack command is successfully executed, a nupkg file will be created in the output folder called ndpackages.
+• If the ndext pack command is executed successfully, a nupkg file will be created in the output folder ndpackages.
 This file is the package file.

 • The contents of nupkg are zip files.
 This zip file contains the package definition file (nuspec file) and extension and profile files.

-When you open the nupkg file with NuGet Package Explorer, which is a tool that allows you to view and edit nupkg files, it looks like the following.
+When you open the nupkg file with NuGet Package Explorer, a tool that allows you to view and edit nupkg files, it will look like this.

 • The number under the extensions folder is the corresponding Next Design version.
 The extension binaries to be distributed will be placed in that subfolder.

-• The samples folder and templates folder are used to register Next Design samples and template functions.
+• The samples folder and templates folder are used when registering Next Design sample and template functions.
 When you create a project file with NDExt new, the samples folder and templates folder are created in the pkgContents folder, so place the Next Design project file and template file under them.
-When you build a package with ndext pack, it is automatically registered in the package.
+When you build a package with ndext pack, it will be automatically registered in the package.

 • Please close Next Design when building.
-Packaging may fail when Next Design is running.
+Packaging may fail if Next Design is running.

-• If you include Japanese file names in the package configuration file, such as sample or template files or documents, the package will fail, so please use English file names.
+• If the package configuration file contains Japanese file names such as sample and template files and documents, it will fail, so please use English file names.

-From the [Setting] button of Next Design Extensions, add package source and install this nupkg file.
-You can publish it by placing .
+Add a package source from the [Setting] button of Next Design extension and place this nupkg file to publish.
 A package source is a directory or a web server (website) called a NuGet server.
-Here we will explain publishing using a folder as the package source as the simplest method.
+Here, we will explain the easiest way to publish using a folder as the package source.

-• Click the [Setting] button to display the [Extension Settings] dialog, and then press the [Add] button.
+• Click the [Setting] button to display the [Extension Settings] dialog, then click the [Add] button.

-• Specify the folder to distribute the package.
+• Specify the folder to distribute the package to.
 This can be a network or local folder.

-2. Copy the package to your package source.
+1. Copy the package to the package source.

 Copy the built nupkg file to the package source folder.